 VUU is committed to all veterans and military students—active duty, reserve, guard, separated and retired—as well as their dependents who are exploring VUU's academic opportunities.
-Staff members in Military and Veterans' Services, University College, Student Services, Health Services, and Workforce Development are here to help you with any challenges you encounter while working in or transitioning from a military to an academic environment.
+Staff members in Military and Veterans' Services, University College, Health Services, and Workforce Development are here to help you with any challenges you encounter while working in or transitioning from a military to an academic environment.

 Contact: Mrs. Denise Coleman, Coordinator and Certifying School Official